FrederoxDev/FrederoxDev/README.md

 # Hi, I'm Freddie! 👋

-I'm a passionate game developer who loves to create games in Unity.
+I'm a passionate game hobbyist who loves to create games in Unity.
 I also have an interest in Web Development and TypeScript

 📚 Currently learning React